Ouji Fashion: Prince Style for All

-Ouji fashion is a charming, gender-fluid Japanese style inspired by Victorian and Edwardian boys’ clothing.
-Known as “prince style,” ouji fashion merges androgynous tailoring and historical elegance for anyone who loves playful, regal looks—no matter gender.
-When I first saw ouji outfits at a streetwear convention, I felt drawn in by how unique and expressive everyone looked.
+Ouji fashion is basically a delightful, gender-fluid Japanese style that draws its inspiration from the clothing of the Victorian and Edwardian era boys.
+As a “prince style” ouji fashion is reckoned to be one that blends the androgynous tailoring and historical elegance to those who are fond of playful, regal looks irrespective of their gender.
+I was so amazed when I first saw ouji outfits at a streetwear convention, so unique and expressive were the people.

 What is Ouji Fashion?